 Produce Junction Collegeville Prices

 My experience at Produce Junction Collegeville / Phoenixville (and I’m sure Produce Junction Exton is similar) is that the cost is typically much lower than the grocery store equivalents.
-I recently snapped these photos of the Phoenixville / Collegeville Produce Junction prices on the large boards behind the counters as well as along the walls and shelves.
+I snapped these photos of the Phoenixville / Collegeville Produce Junction prices on the large boards behind the counters as well as along the walls and shelves during a visit in 2019.
 Be mindful that these prices came from in the Phoenixville location only and it was in late February when I took them.
 Your mileage may vary.
 For the latest Produce Junction Prices, it looks like you can visit their website and check out the specials.

 Try these tips to get the best Produce Junction prices possible without overspending on your next trip: